5 Conditional Execution

 Now, you are guaranteed that DoSomething() will be called at least once.

-5.6 Incremental loops
+5.6 Incremental Loops

 When the number of iterations is known in advance, we could still use a Do…Loop statement, but we’ll have to do the bookkeeping ourselves.
 This is rather cumbersome since it involves us declaring, incrementing and evaluating variables.
 The For…Next statement is a loop which takes care of all this hassle.
 The underlying idea behind For…Next loops is to have a value incremented by a fixed amount every iteration until it exceeds a preset threshold: